philmetzger/react-matrix-animation/README.md

 ## Contribution

 I appreciate any contributions to this repo!
+Feel free to get in touch with me [here](https://twitter.com/strange_quirks).